qgis/QGIS-Documentation/source/docs/training_manual/basic_map/symbology.rst

 |basic| |TY|
 -------------------------------------------------------------------------------

-* Change the :guilabel:`urban` layer's symbology so that it is gray and without outlines.
+* Change the :guilabel:`water` layer's symbology again so that it is has a darker blue outline.
-* Change the :guilabel:`rural` layer again so that it has dotted outlines which are just a bit darker than the fill color for that layer.
+* Change the :guilabel:`rivers` layer's symbology to a sensible representation of waterways.

 :ref:`Check your results <symbology-structure-1>`